Bed & Breakfast, Self-Catering Cottage and Tea Room in Kinloch Hourn

 Mountain Biking Ideas (and directions)

 Before you start, please could we recommend that you arm yourself with The British Mountain Map, Knoydart, Kintail, & Glen Affric which will give you further details and will show the various tracks and paths.
+Our nearest bike shop is Nevis Cycles in Fort William.

 The times are based where possible on the time it takes to hike.
 This should give you a cushion and all being well you’ll be quicker, but remember that timing is also weather dependent.